an3ssen/Convoclub-2022/README.md

 # Promo
 Hello everyone, my name is Patrick Andriessen.
-I work as a content strategist and technical communication consultant at napnanm Publishing & Consulting.
+I work as a content strategist and technical communication consultant at napnam Publishing & Consulting.
 Join me at Convoclub on the 27th of October for my talk:

 *Structured writing: How it can help your AI to get the right answers for your customers.*